 Black Gold Gold/White White Green 146 122 122 108 85

 Hole 6 Par 4 Handicap 13

 The drivable Par 4 sixth allows players a good opportunity for birdie.
 Beware of the menacing bunkers which frame this hole.
 An improperly placed approach onto the severely-sloped green will require deft touch for a two-putt.

 Black Gold Gold/White White Green 315 295 295 286 282

 A blast from the tee will allow the player to experience the ultimate rick/reward shot.
 The island green is receptive to a well-played shot and disposes of any wayward approaches.

-The tee shot should favor the left side of the fairway, staying away from the trecherous fairway bunker guarding the right side.
-The green slopes severely from back to front and is surrounded by deep bunkers; it will not allow for apoorly struck approach.
+The tee shot should favor the left side of the fairway, staying away from the treacherous fairway bunker guarding the right side.
+The green slopes severely from back to front and is surrounded by deep bunkers; it will not allow for a poorly struck approach.

-The tree-lined doglet Par 5 ninth demands a pinpoint drive to the left center of the fairway.
-You are then confronted with a long iron or fairway wood that must find its way past two palm clusters that protects the left side.
+The tree-lined dogleg Par 5 ninth demands a pinpoint drive to the left center of the fairway.
+You are then confronted with a long iron or fairway wood that must find its way past two palm clusters that protect the left side.
 Good birdie hole!

 A good tee shot is a must.
 Water is found on both sides of the fairway.
 Be aware of the creek which runs across the fairway and circles the green connecting two bodies of water.
 This well-designed green makes shooting at the pin arduous.